kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 ## Yes, rounded brackets!

 Here we go with another restrictive rule: the rounded brackets.

 For historical reason and for a better readability a developer should use rounded brackets mostly everywhere.

-It keep the code more understandable and prevent easy mistakes.
+It keeps the code more understandable and prevent easy mistakes.

-They are required when comparing values, ternary operators,  if else, while, ?? (swift) and where (swift).
+They are required when comparing values, ternary operators, `if else`, `while`, `??` (swift) and `where` (swift).

 Here you go with an example in Swift showing all cases:

 {% highlight swift %}